Gun violence has reached a 40-year high. It’s time for the federal government to invest in research into this public health epidemic.

 - Read the statement from Gabby Giffords and leading medical and public health groups

-- Read our fact sheet
+- Read our fact sheet about funding federal gun violence research

 - Frustrated American Medical Association Changes Policies to Combat ‘Disease’ of Gun Violence